You are here

 Marginal Product of Labor

 It is the extra unit of output produced by employing one additional unit of labor.
-Put another way, it is the change in TPL due to change in one extra unit of labor i.e.
+Put another way, it is the change in TPL due to a change in one extra unit of labor i.e.

 MPL= ΔTPL / ΔL